-Civil War Nudity
+Civil War Nudity (a true historic tale)

 Confederate Private John Walters was marching in a reinforcement column from Front Royal Virginia, to Maryland as the troops were advancing toward Pennsylvanian skirmishes.